Goldinteractive/gold-features/README.md

 `yarn lerna publish` publish changed projects (only commits package.json!)

 `yarn lerna publish --force-publish` publish all projects (required if core change has been performed)

+### How to create a gold feature

+There is a bootstrap script in place to ease the creation of new features.

+`yarn create:feature --name icons` will create a new feature and set up the base file structure